jesmigel/ansible-role-common/README.md

         - `nameserver_list`: # List of custom nameservers.
         - `nameserver_test`: # fqdn resolved by a DNS stated in `nameserver_list`

+### Tests
+- `Lint`: yamllint and ansible-lint.
+This is automated through Github Actions
+- `Functional`: Tested through Vagrant and ESXi.
+To be added in github actions

 ### Usage
 This repository is used as an ansible role.
 It can be referenced through a requirements.yaml file.
 ```yaml